nsg-ethz/mini_internet_project/platform/README.md

 #### The DNS service

 Finally, another container, connected to every AS and only available to the instructor runs a bind9 DNS server.
-By looking at the file `config/router_config.txt`, we can see that the DNS container is to connected to every router ROMA.
+By looking at the file `config/router_config.txt`, we can see that the DNS container is connected to every ROMA router.
 The DNS server has the IP address 198.0.0.100/24, as soon as the students have configured intra-domain routing and have advertised this subnet into OSPF, they should be able to reach the DNS server and use it.

 For instance, a traceroute from HOUS-host to ABID-host returns the following output: